alex000kim/slack-gpt-bot/README.md

 - Integrate with OpenAI's GPT-4 to answer questions
 - Maintain conversation context in a threaded format
 - Socket mode integration with SlackA
-- Logs all inputs, outputs, user names, and emails to structured json payload
+- Logs all inputs, outputs, user names, and emails to structured json payload which is compatible with GCP Logging
 ## Dependencies
 - Python 3.6 or later
 - beautifulsoup4